Want to learn how to create a portfolio website with Elementor?

 Now the last part of the portfolio landing page is the CTA section.
 Here we will add a simple section with some text as a hook for the users and a button that will lead them to the contact form.

 Add a new two-column section by clicking on the “+” button.
 Now, add a new heading widget on the left and a button widget on the right.

 Customize the heading and change the text there.
-Accordingly, make changes to the button as well to make the section as appealing as possible.
+Accordingly, make changes to the button to make the section as appealing as possible.
 Also, change the background color of the section, and this is what the section would look like:

 Step 6: Finishing it Up!

 Now the only thing you need to complete this page is a footer.
 I have loaded the default footer for the website by adding it from the templates library.
 You can design a custom footer as well if you need a new footer for the website.
 You can change the color scheme, typography, and design according to the theme and consistency of the website.

 This is what the Footer section of the portfolio looks like:

-After making all the changes and design improvements, this is the result.
+After making all the changes and design improvements, this is the final result.

-This was just another portfolio design that you can make with the Elementor and PowerPack add-on for Elementor.
+This was just another portfolio design you can make with the Elementor and PowerPack add-on for Elementor.
 You can make a whole lot of designs, and all this can be done without touching a single line of code!
 How cool is that?

 Do let me know what you think of this portfolio design.
-Do you think there were some parts missing or any improvements can be made?
+Do you think there were some parts missing or any improvements could be made?
 Let me know in the comments section below!